Quantum-Accelerators/quacc/docs/src/install/alt_workflows/overview.md

 Pros:

-- Widely used and tested across HPC environments
+- Widely used and tested across a variety of HPC environments
 - Relatively simple to define the workflows
 - Active community, particularly across academia
-- Ideal for jobpacking and has excellent scaling performance
+- Ideal for jobpacking and has near-ideal scaling performance
 - Thorough documentation

 Cons: